taruschirag/taruschirag.github.io/_pages/about.md

 -> SWE Intern @ Truss Health in Summer '24

--> AI Security Research with UMD + Capital One in Fall '24
+-> AI Security Research with UMD + Capital One in Fall '24 [ICML'25 workshop poster]